Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Toy Model

+This led us to consider a toy model which is confining like the harmonic oscillator and leads to comprehensive analytical approximations.
+It is however clear that full numerical computations will have to be performed for the potentials cited just above, which means going above the W.K.B. treatment\footnote{Wentzel-Kramers-Brillouin treatment (approximation).} for example.\\

 The generalization of coherent states considered here was introduced in \cite{Art01-01}.
-For many potentials used in theoretical chemistry, the corresponding states are not normalizable and this leads to technical difficulties when one is interested in mean values.
-We want to restrict ourselves to systems with square integrable generalized coherent states.
-In the context of quantum supersymetry, the most important ingredient is the superpotential.
-For the harmonic oscillator, the superpotential in linear in the position.
+The link with the superpotential is given by the formula \eqref{eq04}.
+It is clear that the wave function given by that formula will not be square integrable for all superpotentials $x(q)$.For example, if the superpotential is positive everywhere and goes to infinity with increasing distances $q$, the integral appearing in \eqref{eq04} will also go to infinity.
+For positive parameters $ \alpha $, this will lead to a wave function which is not normalizable.
+We did not include here considerations about the behaviour of the potential near the origin. \\

+For the harmonic oscillator, the superpotential is a linear function of the position.
 The next non trivial thing is to study a polynomial superpotential.
-A second degree superpotential is readily seen to lead to a non normalizable generalized coherent state.
-This leads us to study a toy model whose superpotential is given by
+A second degree superpotential, in this scheme, is readily seen to lead to a non normalizable generalized coherent state.
+This leads us to study a toy model whose superpotential is given by a third degree polynomial: